The Number of SARS-CoV-2 Infections Among Vaccinated People Could Be Overestimated Unless Appropriate Serological Tests Are Used

 A considerable percentage of people immunised with the Pfizer-BioNTech and Moderna vaccines, which target the SARS-CoV-2 Spike protein generate antibodies that can recognise a fragment of another viral protein (the N protein), according to a study by the Barcelona Institute for Global Health (ISGlobal), an institution supported by ”la Caixa” Foundation.
-These rather unexpected findings have implications for the detection of infections in vaccinated people.
+These rather unexpected findings have implications for serology-mediated detection of infections in vaccinated people.
+They do not question the validity of diagnostic tests that detect viral presence (PCR or rapid antigen tests).

 All vaccines approved in Europe use the SARS-CoV-2 Spike protein as antigen, and therefore induce the production of Spike-specific antibodies.
 Because of this, serological tests to establish whether a vaccinated person has been infected measure antibodies to other viral proteins that are not included in the vaccine, such as the N (nucleocapsid) protein.